Where is the club located?

 How can I get tickets to a Boot & Saddle show?

-You can purchase tickets for Boot & Saddle shows online by clicking the TICKETS icon on any show page on our site to be taken to the Ticketfly site.
-Purchase tickets over the phone by calling Ticketfly directly at 877-4-FLY-TIX (877-435-9849).
-You can also purchase tickets for shows w/ NO SERVICE FEE at the Union Transfer box office (1026 Spring Garden Street) – open Friday and Saturday from 12pm-6pm, and every evening Union Transfer has a show from 5pm – close.
-If tickets do not sell out in advance, they will be sold at the door on the night of the show starting at 8pm.
-If you’re unsure, please call Boot & Saddle (267-639-4528) to inquire.
-We only accept CASH to purchase tickets in the venue.
+You can purchase tickets for Boot & Saddle shows online by clicking the TICKETS icon on any show page on our site to be taken to the Etix site.
+Purchase tickets over the phone by calling Etix directly at 800-514-3849.
+You can also purchase tickets for shows with NO SERVICE FEES at the Union Transfer box office (1026 Spring Garden Street) – open Friday and Saturday from 12pm-6pm and every evening Union Transfer has a show from 5pm – 11pm.
+If tickets do not sell out in advance, they will be sold at the door on the night of the show starting at 7:30pm.
+If you’re unsure, please call Boot & Saddle at 267-639-4528 to inquire.
+We only accept CASH to purchase tickets at the venue.
 At the venue bar/restaurant – we accept most forms of payment.
 Cash is king, but we also accept American Express, MasterCard and Visa.
 We have an ATM on-site at the venue.

-In addition to the Union Transfer box office, tickets are also available six days a week with NO SERVICE FEES at Philadelphia’s finest independent record store Long In The Tooth (2027 Sansom Street).
+In addition to the Union Transfer box office, tickets are also available six days a week, also with NO SERVICE FEES, at Philadelphia’s finest independent record store, Long In The Tooth (2027 Sansom Street).
 Open from 12pm-7pm Tuesday through Thursday, 12-9pm Friday & Saturday and 12pm-6pm on Sunday.
 Tickets purchased at LITT are CASH ONLY.

-If a show is cancelled, where do I get a refund ?
+If a show is canceled, where do I get a refund ?

-If a show is cancelled, refunds are available at point of purchase.
-You will be refunded automatically if you purchased a ticket through Ticketfly.
+If a show is canceled, refunds are available at point of purchase.
+You will be refunded automatically if you purchased a ticket through Etix.
 Please note openers are always subject to change.